Mixed connective tissue disease

-A condition called Raynaud's phenomenon sometimes occurs months or years before other symptoms of MCTD.
+A condition called Raynaud's phenomenon sometimes occurs months or years before other symptoms of MCTD develop.
 Most people with MCTD have pain in multiple joints, and/or inflammation of joints (arthritis).
 Muscle weakness, fevers, and fatigue are also common.

 Other signs and symptoms may include:

-- heart (cardiac) involvement (less common in MCTD than lung problems) including pericarditis, myocarditis, and aortic insufficiency
+- Heart involvement (less common in MCTD than lung problems) including pericarditis, myocarditis, and aortic insufficiency

-- neurologic abnormalities (in about 10 percent of people with MCTD) such as trigeminal sensory neuropathy; organic brain syndrome; blood vessel narrowing causing "vascular" headaches; a mild form of meningitis; seizures; blockage of a cerebral vessel (cerebral thrombosis) or hemorrhage; or various sensory disturbances in multiple areas of the body (multiple peripheral neuropathies)
+- Neurologic abnormalities (in about 10 percent of people with MCTD) such as organic brain syndrome; blood vessel narrowing causing "vascular" headaches; a mild form of meningitis; seizures; blockage of a cerebral vessel (cerebral thrombosis) or bleeding; and/or various sensory disturbances in multiple areas of the body (multiple peripheral neuropathies)

-- lymphadenopathy, enlargement of the spleen (splenomegaly), enlargement of the liver (hepatomegaly), or intestinal involvement in some cases
+- Lymphadenopathy, enlargement of the spleen (splenomegaly), enlargement of the liver (hepatomegaly), and/or intestinal involvement in some cases

 The Human Phenotype Ontology provides the following list of signs and symptoms for Mixed connective tissue disease.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.

 The Human Phenotype Ontology (HPO) has collected information on how often a sign or symptom occurs in a condition.
 Much of this information comes from Orphanet, a European rare disease database.
 The frequency of a sign or symptom is usually listed as a rough estimate of the percentage of patients who have that feature.